google/zetasql/docs/procedural-language.md

 END;
 </pre>

-`CONTINUE` cannot be used with a block label.
+`CONTINUE` can't be used with a block label.
 This throws an error:

 <pre class="lang-sql prettyprint">
 label_1: BEGIN